 Hostage shot in St. Regis standoff, suspect then killed by deputies

 Mar.
-18—Authorities shot and killed a male after they allege he shot a hostage Saturday in the area of the St. Regis Travel Center off Interstate 90 in St. Regis, Montana, KHQ reported.
+19—Authorities shot and killed a male after they allege he shot a hostage Saturday in the area of the St. Regis Travel Center off Interstate 90 in St. Regis, according to the Mineral County Sheriff's Office.

+Two suspects who were involved in an armed robbery in Osburn, Idaho, were seen getting out of their car in the St. Regis area, the sheriff's office said.

+The first suspect was apprehended and taken into custody without incident.
+The second suspect took a hostage, who was shot by the suspect after law enforcement arrived, the sheriff's office said.

 The sheriff's office updated the post about two hours later saying residents were safe and more information will be provided.
 A third post asked residents to avoid the travel center area because of the crime scene.